BroadcomMFD/bridge-for-git-explorer/README.md

 - [Troubleshooting](#troubleshooting)
 - [Technical Assistance and Support](#technical-assistance-and-support)

+## Announcements and News

+> Bridge for Git Explorer 0.6.0 is the last version of a standalone extension that will be deprecated soon.
+You will be able to use all functionality of the extension as part of the [Explorer for Endevor](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.explorer-for-endevor) 2.0 features (yet to be released).

+- Version 0.6.0 the extension is compatible with Bridge for Git 3.0.
+For more information, see [Bridge for Git documentation](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/endevor-bridge-for-git/3-0.html) on TechDocs.
+- Added Bridge for Git aliases support.
+Aliases are useful when you have multiple branches that are mapped to differently named systems or subsystems that point to the same inventory up the map.
+For more information, see the _Use Aliases for Multi-branching_ section in the [Create and Initialize a Git-Endevor Mapping](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/endevor-bridge-for-git/3-0/administrating/mapping-administration/create-and-initialize-a-git-endevor-mapping.html) article on TechDocs.
+- Zowe CLI V1 profile support was removed.
+Instead you can use Zowe V2 and V3-based team configuration (team config) files to store your Bridge for Git and Endevor credentials.
+Zowe V2 and V3-based team configs are the optional feature and are not required for the extension to work.
+- Mapping activity operations limit setting is added.
+You can now set a limit to the number of mapping activity operations.
+The default value is 100.
+For more information, see [Review Mapping Activity](#review-mapping-activity).

 ## Prerequisites

 Ensure that you meet the following host-side and client-side software requirements before you use Bridge for Git Explorer: